 In some cases, women who undergo tummy tuck surgery choose to combine it with breast augmentation or a breast lift in a popular combination surgery called a mommy makeover.
 Whichever options you choose, Dr. Colville will be sure to inform you of what you can expect from your surgery and recovery.

 To ensure your safety and comfort, Dr. Colville performs abdominoplasty using a general anesthetic.
 He begins by making the incision low on your abdomen.
 Depending on your unique surgical plan, he may remove excess fat using liposuction, surgically tighten weakened or separated abdominal muscles, and remove stretched skin, pulling it downward to create a smooth, flat abdominal contour.
 He may also adjust the navel, if necessary.
 Once he is satisfied with the shape and symmetry of your abdomen, he closes the incision with sutures.
 In most cases, he will place at least 1 temporary surgical drain to prevent complications from the buildup of excessive fluid.

 Tummy tuck surgery is an outpatient procedure, so you’ll be able to return home the same day.
 You’ll need a friend or loved one to drive you home and stay with you as you rest immediately after surgery.

 "My ultimate goal is to design a plan accommodating your wishes and desires in the most aesthetically pleasing manner possible."Meet Dr. Colville

-Following your tummy tuck, it's imperative that you give your body plenty of time to recuperate and heal before returning to your routine activities.
-For most people, this means taking between 10 and 14 days off work.
+Most tummy tuck patients take 10 to 14 days off work after surgery.
+It’s imperative that you give your body plenty of time to recuperate and heal before returning to your routine activities.